Special offer

 Who should be involved in creating customer journey maps?

-Collaborating with different departments helps you create a well-rounded user journey map.
-Each employee has a different perspective and unique data to make the map more detailed and accurate.
-Your customer service team talks directly with customers and can share common issues they hear.
-Marketing team members have analytics on previous marketing campaigns and how customers interact with them.
-Salespeople hear directly from customers about what they want and what your products are missing.
-Product designers can give details about current models, as well as the feasibility of proposed changes.
+Collaborating with different departments may help you create a well-rounded user journey map with different perspectives and data.
+Your customer service team can share common issues they encounter.
+Marketing team members have analytics on how customers interact with marketing campaigns.
+Product designers can give details about current models and the feasibility of proposed changes.

 What tools should I use to create a map?